Stocks waver on Wall Street as inflation concerns persist

-NEW YORK (AP) — Stocks tipped back into losses at midday on Wall Street Tuesday as rising interest rates and pressure from inflation raise concerns about economic growth.
+NEW YORK (AP) — Stocks edged higher in afternoon trading Wall Street Tuesday but markets remain shaky as rising interest rates and pressure from inflation spark concerns about economic growth.

 Retailers suffered some of the biggest losses following a discouraging update from industry giant Target.
 The big-box retailer shed 3.7% after saying it’s cancelling orders from suppliers and slashing prices.
 The move comes as consumers shift spending from clothing and electronics to services like travel and dining out as pandemic fears abate.